-In short, I-Type film is a new format made by Polaroid Originals that only works with new Polaroid Originals cameras.
+In short, I-Type film is a new format made by Polaroid Originals (now simply ‘Polaroid’ after a recent rebranding) that only works with new Polaroid cameras.
 However, the film itself is the same as classic 600 square frame vintage Polaroid.

 Confused?
 Let’s start with a bit of recent history.

 Jump back to 2008, and the company we all know and love as Polaroid declared an end to their famous 600 square-frame line of instant film.
 There was immediately a public outcry.
 Even though digital was clearly becoming the future of photography, there were still many artists and photographers out there who loved the instant analog film format.
 An organization calling itself the Impossible Project stepped up to start creating new film for the old Polaroid cameras from scratch.
 Over the years, they were successful, and they created new 600, SX-70, Spectra, and large format Polaroid-style film that worked in vintage Polaroid cameras.

 Simple enough.
 New film for old cameras.
 However, the Impossible Project wasn’t done yet.
 It wanted to make new Polaroid-style cameras to use its new 600 type film.
 Now, one thing to keep in mind about traditional old-school Polaroid is that the cameras are powered by a battery in the film cartridge rather than the camera.
 That’s why any vintage Polaroid camera without a cartridge of film (or a very old one) will appear dead and useless.

 If you think every single pack of Polaroid film containing its very own disposable battery seems wasteful and expensive… well… you’re right.
 It is.